The Indy 1964 second-lap disaster - Closing in on the truth

 Gasoline responsible for the inferno?

 The reason why gasoline was chosen by Ford was not as strange as it appears.
 Indycars carried large fuel tanks compared to the F1 cars of the day.
+For example, the 1962 Lotus 25 that was the inspiration for the 1963 Lotus 29 had a total fuel capacity of 26 gallons (118 litre) and provision for an additional 6 gallons (27 litre) if necessary (38).
+F1 cars at that time had 1.5-litre engines that pumped out 200hp at the best, ran on pump fuel and Grand Prix races were about 305km long.
+Refuelling during the race wasn't necessary.
 The Ford V8 descended from a production block running on gasoline.
 The rear-engined cars in which the Ford was to be used were lighter, and especially the monocoque cars (Lotus and Shrike) had a smaller frontal area than the roadsters.
 Thus they could do with a little less power to achieve the same top speeds.
 A power sacrifice through the use of gasoline did not have any major consequences for their top speeds compared to the roadsters.
 Furthermore, due to their lighter weight, the rear-engined cars were easier on their tyres.
 When running on gasoline, the cars were less loaded with fuel, thus lighter, which improved their tyre wear yet again.
 And that's regardless of the fact that the change in handling behaviour between a fully fuel-loaded car and a near empty one wasn’t as dramatic with a smaller fuel load as it was with a larger load, thus making the car more driver-friendly.

 Also, for the Firestones in particular, wear on the new wider tyres became so much better that stopping for new tyres could be reduced to one single stop.
 Tyres were no longer the factor that decided how many pit stops were needed.
 By using gasoline fuel it became even less of a problem.
 From a strategic point of view, the use of gasoline fuel in the actual race was a perfectly logical, defendable choice.